-Thus, by the Spirit, men and women love others as themselves.
-Moreover, they love God with all their heart.
 They love to draw near to Him.
 They hunger to know more of His truth.
-Prayer and praise are their great delights.
-And so, every day, these Christians met in the public services in the Temple, and the more private meetings at each other's houses; for meetings are no longer a drudgery, but a delight, to those full of the Spirit.
+Prayer and praise are their great delights, and so every day these Christians met in the public services of the Temple, and the more private meetings at each other's houses; for meetings are no longer a drudgery, but a delight to those full of the Spirit.
 They glory in any opportunities of grace and blessing.